shwetha729/hm-ledlight/README.md

 # hm-ledlight
-Control Individual Strips using the strips we bought &amp; arduino
+Control Individual RGD Light Strips using the strips we bought &amp; arduino